secarri/mip_flooding/README.md

 ## Prerequisites

--   [Python 3.10](https://www.python.org/downloads/release/python-3100/) or a Digital Content Creation (DCC) application with Python support.
+-   Any version of Python that has `pythonnet` installed or a Digital Content Creation (DCC) application with Python support.
--   The pythonnet Python library.
+-   The `pythonnet` Python library.
 You can install it using `pip install pythonnet`.

 ## Installation

 1. Download [the latest version from main]((https://github.com/secarri/mip_flooding)) from GitHub!
 2. Place the package in your preferred location (whether within your Python libraries or a custom directory, with the option of using `sys.path.append` or any other approach).
-3. From your preferred DCC package, import the `image_processing` module form the `mipflooding` package.
+3. From your preferred DCC package, import the `image_processing` module form the `wrapper` package.

 ## Code sample